-WO2016/179675 The invention relates to a wom- The shank (1) is mentioned in The strength of this patent an's heeled shoe (C) with a shank the patent.
-However, its ef- is that it contains an elas- (1) having a recess for a quick- fect on different high-heel tic junction (5) in the screw fastener (2), which allows heights is not addressed. vamp to provide flexibil- for quickly removing and replac- 2 ity in the vamp when ing the heel (3), and which, to- converting from high gether with a flexible insole (4), heels to flats.
-However, preferably a PVC molded insole, the shank problem is not and an elastic junction (5) in the solved. quarters (6) or vamp (7), allows a closed shoe (C) with a heel (3) to be converted into a flat shoe (8) or a sandal-like shoe (C) with a heel (3) to be converted into a flat sandal (9), for example, or vice versa.
-Proposed high The high heel has a shank with a The shank is fully addressed The strength of our deheel curved shape covering the middle to accommodate different sign is that it is simple. sole and part of the rear sole, but high-heel heights.
+WO2016/179675 The invention relates to a The shank (1) is mentioned in The strength of this patent woman's heeled shoe (C) with a the patent.
+However, its is that it contains an shank (1) having a recess for a effect on different high-heel elastic junction (5) in the quickscrew fastener (2), which heights is not addressed. vamp to provide allows for quickly removing and flexibility in the vamp replacing the heel (3), and which, when converting from together with a flexible insole (4), high heels to flats. preferably a PVC molded insole, However, the shank and an elastic junction (5) in the problem is not solved. quarters (6) or vamp (7), allows a closed shoe (C) with a heel (3) to be converted into a flat shoe (8) or a sandal-like shoe (C) with a heel (3) to be converted into a flat sandal (9), for example, or vice versa.
+Proposed high The high heel has a shank with a The shank is fully addressed The strength of our heel curved shape covering the middle to accommodate different design is that it is simple. sole and part of the rear sole, but high-heel heights.
 The user does not need to not the front sole.
 In this way, the carry additional heels.
 All shank can be fitted into different the accessories are put in high-heel heights.
 In addition, a a pen case that is easy to simple screw and thread are used carry.
 The drawback of to join the support and the heel the design is that in the without the locating part, as in high heel the heel is tilted CN205106566.
 It is also different to 77.3 degrees due to the from WO2016/179675 in that the influence of the shank on quickscrew fastener (2) and part the heel.
 (11) are eliminated.
 The shank in our design is also different from that of WO2016/179675 in that our shank has a curved shape, whereas the shank (1) in WO2016/179675 looks like a straight bar.